ozydingo/abigstick/_posts/2019-10-05-silent-nils.md

 # => false
 ```

-We've defined a method `nothing?` in `Kernel` that operates similarly to `nil?` (also defined on `Kernel`) so we can check for nothingness.
+We've defined a method `nothing?` on `Kernel` that operates similarly to `nil?` (also defined on `Kernel`) so we can check for nothingness.
 But how do we get there?

-Remember, our goal is to get as close to auto-safe-navigation (`&.`) as possible.
-Our first attempt is a method that you can call when you're in danger of being `nil`:
+Remember, our goal is to mimic safe-navigation (`&.`) automatically.
+Our first attempt is a method that you can call when you're in danger of being `nil`.

 ```ruby
 module Kernel